top of page

 2. Project Management: Absolute Beginner’s Guide by Greg Horine

-This Beginner’s Guide makes the bold promise of success as a project manager, even if you had never ran a project before.
-Alongside covering the basics, this written project management course pulls examples from both accomplished and failed projects.
-This provides readers the opportunity to understand what they should and shouldn’t do within proper context.
-Written in an engaging style, this book is a solid option for individuals who are seeking valuable insight into the world of project management.
+This provides readers with the opportunity to understand what they should and shouldn’t do within the proper context.
+Written in an engaging style, this project management book is a solid option for individuals who are seeking valuable insight into the world of project management.

 About the Author: